 - Strong receptive skills can also help a child learn intraverbals, because you can begin teaching by having the child receptively describe an item (Give me the one that is a utensil), and then you can remove the tangible item and present the demand as an intraverbal (Name a utensil).
 Similarly, you can also transfer as mand or tact to an intraverbal response by first teaching the target response as a mand or tact with the item present, and then removing the item and teaching the target response as an intraverbal.
 You can bring the tangible item back out as a prompt, but you would then need to fade that prompt in order for the target response to be a true intraverbal.
 I tell this to therapists all the time: If you are holding up a card or object, you are not teaching an intraverbal.

 - Be sure to minimize student error.
 I would suggest using Errorless Teaching, where the child is not allowed to practice making errors.
 The therapist is quick to provide full prompts, and then fade out those prompts systematically.
-Especially with intraverbal programs, it isn’t uncommon to see all sorts of lovely escape behaviors (including aggression) to get the therapist to back off.
-This can happen even with the most calm, sweet, “Peace & Love” type of client.
+Especially with intraverbal programs, it isn’t uncommon to see escape behaviors to get out of the demand.
 Intraverbals are hard.
 Rote responding, studying the room, or looking at the therapists face will not reveal the answer to an intraverbal question.
-Understand the difficulty of intraverbal questions before you begin teaching them, and be prepared that you may need to use new and varied reinforcers, and provide lots of prompts to help the child contact success and stay motivated.
+Understand the difficulty of intraverbal questions before you begin teaching them, and be prepared that you may need to use new and varied reinforcers, and effective prompting to help the child contact success and stay motivated.

 - Here are a few Do Nots: Do not begin teaching intraverbals too early, or at too high of a difficulty level.
 Do not completely avoid teaching intraverbals ...they're the building blocks of conversation.
-Do not begin teaching intraverbals until echolalia is under control.
+Do not begin teaching intraverbals before echolalia is under control.
 Otherwise, the child will just repeat your question or statement, and become frustrated when that isn’t the right answer.
-Do not reinforce escape behaviors that pop up during intraverbal programs.

 - The simplest types of intraverbals are usually songs, or fill- ins.
 This would include things like: “Ready, set, (go)”, “1, 2, (3)”, “A cow says (moo)”, “I love (you)”.
 You may be saying to yourself: Oh, my child already exhibits some of these fill -ins or my child can sing songs.
 That must mean they’re ready for intraverbal programs!
 Not necessarily.
 With Autism, it is common that skills can present in a splintered fashion (the child can count up to 100 objects, but can’t rote count to 5 ).
 So this is why careful assessment of the child as well as looking closely at their programs is necessary before teaching intraverbals.
 When in doubt, seek the help of a qualified BCBA.